Home / Examinations / Information and Application Process

 Before applying, carefully review the steps below.
 To start an application or return to an existing application, click the “Access the Applicant Portal” button.

-Note: COPR and the examination provider communicate with applicants via email.
+Note: COPR and Meazure Learning communicate with applicants via email.
 It is critical to monitor your email (including junk folders) from the time you submit an application to write an examination until you receive notification of pass/fail.
 Failure to do so may result in missing an important message and/or timeline for the examination and could result in forfeiting the examination and a portion or all of the examination fee.

-- A Canadian Paramedic Program approved by a jurisdiction where the practice of paramedicine is regulated by legislation; or
+• A graduate of a Paramedic program, located in Canada, approved by a jurisdiction where the practice of paramedicine is regulated by legislation; or

-- A Canadian Paramedic Educational Program listed on Accreditation Canada’s List of Accredited / Registered Paramedic programs.
+• A graduate of a Canadian Paramedic educational program listed on Accreditation Canada’s List of Accredited / Registered Paramedic programs; or

-An internationally educated individual who has successfully completed the COPR assessment process may proceed with applying for the PCP/ACP examination.
+• An internationally educated individual who has completed the COPR assessment process and been advised by COPR to proceed with applying for the PCP or ACP examination.

-Click here to review the COPR Examination Prerequisite policy
+Click here to review the COPR Examination Eligibility policy

 The application for a COPR examination is a two-part process.
 You must complete the application and reserve a seat for each COPR examination attempt.
 Payment must be made online using a credit card at the time of application.
 Refer to step 3 for information about seat reservations.